 - Potassium dichromate paper is widely used for the analytical test of sulfur dioxide, as it gives a cloud change from orange to green.

-- Many times it is also used for the staining, polishing and tanning of wood which gives its a glossy finish with a rich brown texture.
+- It is also widely used for the staining, polishing and tanning of wood, which gives it a glossy finish with a rich brown texture.

 - Potassium dichromate is highly carcinogenic.
-Prolonged exposure to this compound can cause severe damage to respiratory organs and even can in some cases.
+Prolonged exposure to this compound can cause severe damage to respiratory organs and even death in some cases.

 - Even a small amount of consumption of this salt can prove fatal.
 It has been found that a dose of 40 grams or more leads to immediate death and heavy side effects in the human body.